-Within the options in the Kindle Unlimited library, you’ll find millions of book titles along thousands of audiobooks and even magazine subscriptions.
+Within the options in the Kindle Unlimited library, you’ll find millions of book titles.
+You’ll also find thousands of audiobooks and magazine subscriptions.

-While Kindle Unlimited does not often include new bestsellers or many massive hits, Kindle Unlimited does include many incredible independent options as well as some lesser-known authors and series.
+Kindle Unlimited does not often include new bestsellers or massive hits.
+But Kindle Unlimited does include many incredible independent options and lesser-known authors and series.

 You can find several old classics and big hits, but most finds will be smaller titles.

-From romance and adventure to fantasy and memoirs, the Kindle Unlimited library gives you a ton of options to expand your reading worldview and explore new authors, genres, and titles.
+From romance books to memoirs, the library gives you tons of options to explore new authors, genres, and titles.

-The Kindle Unlimited library does include the occasional new release and the library includes some massive bestsellers like the Harry Potter series, the Hunger Games series, and even The Handmaid’s Tale by Margaret Atwood.
+The Kindle Unlimited library includes the occasional new release and some massive bestsellers like the Harry Potter series, the Hunger Games series, and The Handmaid’s Tale by Margaret Atwood.